 Weems, Schimpf, Haines, Shemwell & Moore (APLC)

 Kenny Haines is a proud 1989 graduate of the Paul M. Hebert Law Center at LSU.
-He has been practicing law with the same law firm, Weems, Schimpf, Haines, Shemwell & Moore, for over 32 years handling all aspects of family, business and injury litigation in his career.
-He has worked as an Assistant District Attorney for the 42nd JDC, handling all post conviction matters for the DA’s office.
-He is one of two lawyers in the State of Louisiana certified in both Family Law and Appellate Practice.
-Kenny has vast experience in appellate work having clerked for the late Pike Hall, Jr. at both the Second Circuit Court of Appeal and Louisiana Supreme Court.
+He has been practicing law with the same Shreveport firm, Weems, Schimpf, Haines, & Moore, for over 32 years handling all aspects of family, business and injury litigation in his career.
+He has worked as an Assistant District Attorney for the 2nd and 42nd JDCs, where he handled all post conviction matters and appeals for those DA offices.
+He worked on Child in Need of Care cases and handled juvenile and child support matters for the DeSoto District Attorney’s office.
+Kenny clerked for the late Pike Hall, Jr. at both the Second Circuit Court of Appeal and Louisiana Supreme Court.
 He has been lead counsel in well over one hundred appeals in his career.
 He has spoken on both family law

 Mr. Jeffrey M. Hoffman